knoid/gmail-read-tomorrow/README.md

 you don't have to be checking them all the time.

 Do you have too many emails arriving all day to your inbox?
-With this script you can delay all this annoying emails and handle them only once a day.
+With this script you can delay all these annoying emails and handle them only once a day.
 (Only compatible with GMail).

 Prerequisites